-Stockholders are encouraged to date, sign and return the enclosed proxy in the enclosed envelope, to which no postage need be affixed if mailed in the United States.
+Stockholders are encouraged to vote their proxy by telephone as described in the enclosed telephone voting instructions or, date, sign, and return the enclosed proxy in the enclosed envelope, to which no postage need be affixed if mailed in the United States.
 If you attend the Annual Meeting, you may revoke your proxy at that time and vote in person if you desire; otherwise, your proxy will be voted for you.
 Two attendance cards are enclosed.